Rishabbh-Sahu/extractive_summarization/README.md

 Implemented **TestRank and PageRank** algorithm together, to find significant sentences, to generate the summary-
 - TestRank helps by creating the graph where **nodes represent the 'sentences' and edges 'the similarity' between them**.
 - PageRank algorithm helps in **sorting these sentences from high to low importance range**.
 Thereafter, pick TOP-N sentences to summaries the document (Can specify number of words as well to genearate the summary)

-#### Model dependencies:
-Code was written on window's 10, using 'miniconda' evnironment, However it should work across operating systems (unix/mac).